danielalcalde/encap/README.md

 # encap (encapsulate)
-Encap is a simple tool to keep track of computational experiments.
+Encap is a simple tool to help you keep track of your computational experiments.
-This program is intended to be used for scientific computing, it makes it easier to run different experiments in different containers and keep track of results.
+Designed for scientific computing, it makes it easy to run different experiments in different containers and keep track of the results.

 It currently has support for:
-* Rerunning old experiments
+* Re-running old experiments
 * Tracking git repositories
-* Starting several experiments in parallel
+* Running multiple experiments in parallel
 * Running experiments on Slurm
-* Running experiments remotely through ssh
+* Running experiments remotely via ssh

-If one wants to execute a script instead of writing:
+If you want to run a script instead of typing:
 ```bash
 python scripts/my_script.py
 ```